Hierarchical community structure in networks: Detecting hierarchies via spectral methods

-where $d_\text{max} = \max_i(D_{ii})$ is the maximal degree of any node in the graph.
-Notice that $\bm W$ is simply a shifted and scaled version of the Laplacian, which has previouly been considered in the analysis of consensus dynamics and distributed averaging~\cite{olfati2007consensus}.
 The matrix $\bm W$ is a doubly stochastic matrix that describes a diffusion process on the network.
 Specifically, a diffusion process that has a uniform stationary distribution such that all nodes are visited with equal probability.
 Importantly, $\bm W$ has the same eigenvectors as $\bm L$ and so the aforementioned desirable spectral properties of $\bm L$ also apply to $\bm W$.
 The difference is that the set of eigenvalues $\{\lambda_i\}$ of $\bm W$ are normalized such that $\lambda_i \in [-1,1]$.
 Eigenvectors associated with positive eigenvalues correspond to assortative partitions.
 The eigenvector associated with the largest possible positive eigenvalue $\lambda_i =1$ is the vector of ones $\bm 1$ and groups all nodes into a single group (assuming the network comprises a single connected component).
 Eigenvectors associated with negative eigenvalues correspond to disassortative partitions, where an eigenvector associated with eigenvalue $\lambda_i =-1$ will describe a bipartite split in a network with a uniform degree distribution, if such a partition is possible.
-Choosing the eigenvectors associated with the $k$ eigenvalues with the largest magnitude therefore allows us to detect both assortative and disassortative groups.
+Choosing the eigenvectors of $\bm W$ associated with the $k$ eigenvalues with the largest magnitude therefore allows us to detect both assortative and disassortative groups.

+Note that the choosing the top $k$ eigenvectors according to absolute value may equivalently be interpreted in terms of choosing the top $k$ singular values and associated singular vectors of the matrix $\bm W$, i.e., performing the best possible rank-$k$ of $\bm W$.
+Rewriting Eq.~\eqref{eq:uniform_rw} in terms of the affinity matrix $\bm \Omega$ and its degree matrix $\bm D_{\bm \Omega}=\text{diag}(\bm \Omega \bm 1)$:

+we see that our choice of eigenvectors corresponds essentially to performing a rank-$k$ approximation of the affinity matrix, i.e., we try to find partitions into $k$ groups that best approximate the (rescaled and shifted) affinity matrix.